elgohr/Publish-Docker-Github-Action/README.md

     password: ${{ secrets.DOCKER_PASSWORD }}
     tags: "latest,another"
 ```
-When using dynamic tag names the enviornment variable must be set via an echo, variables set via the env: convention will not auto resolve
+When using dynamic tag names the enviornment variable must be set via an echo, variables set via the env: convention will not auto resolve.
+This example illustrates how you would push to latest along with creating a version tag when you create a release.
 ```yaml
 - name: Get release version
   id: get_version